GabrielDeSixto/GabrielDeSixto/README.md

 - 👯 I’m looking to collaborate on **[TensorFlow](https://github.com/tensorflow/tensorflow)**
 - 💬 Ask me about **Node.js, Cloud, UX, Git, JavaScript, Python, React, Data Science, Mongodb**
 - 📫 How to reach me: **gabrielsolanodesixto@gmail.com**
+- ⚡ Fun fact: **I like to draw, play the guitar and learn new languages**
 <!-- 🤔 I’m looking for help with ...-->
 <!--- 😄 Pronouns: ...
 - ⚡ Fun fact: ...-->